coddie

 Essex Year of Reading & Toto the Cat

 Essex County Council launched their Year of Reading and asked Red Lion Books to supply books to St Thomas More’s Primary School, ahead of Dermot O’Leary (former X Factor host) visiting the school.
 “Yes“, we said.
-Set up by the Essex Education Taskforce, the Year of Reading is a £1million project aimed at encouraging children […]
+Set up by the Essex Education Taskforce, the Year of Reading is a £1million project aimed at encouraging children and adults to read regularly and former Colchester schoolboy Dermot O’Leary was a popular choice to launch it, providing a storytelling session from the 5th instalment of his series, Toto the Ninja Cat, encouraging pupils to take part in the scheme.
+When his schedule took him […]

 -